sonalibante/sonalibante/README.md

 </div>

 - 🔭 I’m currently looking for new opportunities
-- 👯 I’m looking open to collaborate on Application Development Projects
+- 👯 I’m open to collaborating on Application Development Projects
-- 🥅 2025 Goals: Contribute more to Open Source projects
+- 🥅 2025 Goals: Contribute more to open-source projects

 </br>